mahamedm1/devops-learning1/linux/bandit/level-07-to-08.md

 ## Bandit Level 7 -> Level 8

 **Challenge:** Find the password located next to the word "millionth" in the data.txt file
-- owned by user bandit7
-- owned by group bandit6
-- 33 bytes in size

 **Solution:**
 ```